Nitrodist/markcampbell.me/_posts/2019-03-28-terrible-zsh-profiling.md

 layout: post

 title: "Terrible zsh profiling"
+open_graph_description: "What is Terrible ZSH Profiler and how to use it.
+Bonus examples included!"
 ---

 Have you ever wanted to profile your `.zshrc` to figure out what's slow when you launch a prompt?